Rejsal/react-native-image-native/README.md

-react-native-image-native uses Glide for android and react native <Image/> for ios.
+react-native-image-native uses Glide for android and react native Image for ios.

 Usage: